 Every province of India has different dishes and culinary traditions.
 Punjabi food versus Rajasthani food versus Bengali food — so many variations of spice and taste and preparation.
 Much like China and other countries spread over such a staggeringly large geographic landscape, local specialities abound.
 So much food.
 So good.

-I’ll be posting about this separately of course, but it merits mention at the top of the “great” heap.
 I’m writing this from Montreal, dreaming of paneer (cottage cheese, usually cooked in a rich gravy of cream and spinach or spices) and lassi (shaken yoghurt, served either sour or sweet) and so much more.